livefir/fir/docs/quickstart.md

 </details>

 Running the above code, show render two buttons but nothing else.
 We want to show an initial count on the page.
-To do this, we use Go's `html/template` to hydrate some date into our page.
-We override the `OnRequest` method of the `View` interface to do custom rendering.
+To do this, we use Go's `html/template` to hydrate some data into our page by overriding the `OnRequest` method of the `View` interface.

 ```go
 func (c *CounterView) OnRequest(_ http.ResponseWriter, _ *http.Request) (fir.Status, fir.Data) {